-Mississippi Death Row Inmates
+Mississippi death row inmates

-Haunting stories of rape, kidnapping, burglary and murder are intertwined in the cases that led these people to Unit 29 at Parchman.
-According to the Mississippi Department of Corrections, 48 inmates are currently on death row and housed at the Mississippi State Penitentiary in Sunflower County.
+JACKSON, MS - Haunting stories of rape, kidnapping, burglary and murder are intertwined in the cases that led these people to Unit 29 at Parchman.
+According to the Mississippi Department of Corrections, 47 inmates are currently on death row and housed at the Mississippi State Penitentiary in Sunflower County.

 Add your comments below